You’ll love this pickled blueberries recipe. It’s so easy and such a great way to preserve the season.

 - Add blueberries and return to a boil.

 - Pour into sterilized mason jar.
 Keeps for a few months in jar in a fridge.
 If preferred you can preserve it in a hot water bath.

 Nutrition Information:Yield: 20 Serving Size: 1 Amount Per Serving: Calories: 103Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 320mgCarbohydrates: 25gFiber: 1gSugar: 23gProtein: 0g

 Nutritional information is provided as a courtesy and is an estimate only.
 This information comes from online calculators.
 Although BaconisMagic.ca attempts to provide accurate nutritional information, these figures are only estimates.

 What’s your favourite thing to pickle?

-This post was sponsored by BC Blueberries and has been one of our favourite partnerships as we love blueberries!
+This post was sponsored by BC Blueberries and has been one of our favourite partnerships as I love blueberries!